diku-dk/su-guides/guides/UMLClassDiagrams/guide.md

 }
 ```
 The composition arrow is used if `ClassB` is part of `ClassA` and they have the same life span.
 This means that if an instance of `ClassA` stops existing then its instance of `ClassB` will stop existing.
-If a public field was used then they would not necessarily have the same life span.
-An example of this piece of code can be expressed as an UML class digram can be seen below.
+If a public field were used then they would not necessarily have the same life span.
+An example of this piece of code can be expressed as a UML class digram can be seen below.

 <p align="center">
   <img src="diagrams/composition.png" />